 Dee de dee dee dee dee…

-And somehow Simon and Garfunkel’s ‘Mrs Robinson’ has become more symbol than song.
+Simon and Garfunkel’s ‘Mrs Robinson’, I explain, has become more symbol than song.
 Its connotations outweigh its content.
-Ask any earthling over the age of 30 about ‘Mrs Robinson’, and they’ll answer, “Oh, yeah, sure, Benjamin, Dustin Hoffman, Joe DiMaggio, “The Graduate”, ‘Dee de dee dee dee dee…’.
+Ask any earthling over the age of 30 about ‘Mrs Robinson’, and he’ll answer, “Oh, yeah, sure, Benjamin, Dustin Hoffman, Joe DiMaggio, “The Graduate”, ‘Dee de dee dee dee dee…’.

 And the song.
 Do you realize what a strange composition ‘Mrs R’ is?
 It goes like this: